SynBioDex/libSBOLj/README.md

-# libSBOL: SBOL Java library
+# libSBOLj: SBOL Java library

-[libSBOL](https://github.com/SynBioDex/libSBOLcore) provides the core Java interfaces and their implementation for the [Synthetic Biology Open Language (SBOL)](http://www.sbolstandard.org/specification).
+[libSBOLj](https://github.com/SynBioDex/libSBOLj) provides the core Java interfaces and their implementation for the [Synthetic Biology Open Language (SBOL)](http://www.sbolstandard.org/specification).
 The library provides an API to work with SBOL objects, the functionality to read and write SBOL documents as XML files, and a validator to check the correctness of SBOL models.

-## Building libSBOL
+## Building libSBOLj

 First, clone the repository:

-    git clone git://github.com/SynBioDex/libSBOL.git
+    git clone git://github.com/SynBioDex/libSBOLj.git

-To build libSBOL use the following command:
+To build libSBOLj use the following command:

     ant clean jar teat

-This command will clean any previous binaries, create a libSBOL.jar in the same directory and also run the unit tests to make sure that there are on errors in the library.
+This command will clean any previous binaries, create a libSBOLj.jar in the same directory and also run the unit tests to make sure that there are on errors in the library.

-## Using libSBOL
+## Using libSBOLj

-### libSBOL command line
+### libSBOLj command line

-libSBOL comes with a command-line interface (CLI) that can be used to validate SBOL files.
-After you build the libSBOL.jar as described above, you can use it to validate files as follows:
+libSBOLj comes with a command-line interface (CLI) that can be used to validate SBOL files.
+After you build the libSBOLj.jar as described above, you can use it to validate files as follows:

-    java -jar libSBOL.jar examples/data/BBa_I0462.xml
+    java -jar libSBOLj.jar examples/data/BBa_I0462.xml

 If validation is successful, the program will print the contents of the SBOL document.
 Use --quite option if you want to suppress this output.